TESL Course in Malaysia: 8 Important Details You Must Know

 It covers the transfer of knowledge and skills while diving into how theories help to explain how children and young people learn.

-In this module, you will observe how language is used in schools through the understanding theories and practical methods.
+In this module, you will observe how language is used in schools through an understanding of theories and practical methods.

 It addresses how language is taught in different subjects and examines effective ways of teaching a language in various subjects.